- The 3 Competencies

 The reality is we remember so little after watching a TED talk or when we fly home after a conference.
 After a week, we remember less that 5% of the talks that impressed us most.

 Unarmed American with Healthcare.
 The words were emblazoned on the back of the t-shirt that this lady was wearing at the gym.
 I had noticed her a few months back.
 That time the words on her t-shirt were, Wild women weekend.
 At first glance there’s nothing unusual about.
 Just a woman with some provocative words on her t-shirt.
-Then you notice that she is in her seventies.
+Then I realised that she is in her seventies.
 And still going strong.
-Go figure.